 \begin{theorem} For fixed $\epsilon>0$ and sufficiently large $d$, the following is true for the $k$-colouring model on a $d$-ary tree $T$: \begin{itemize} \item If $k\geq (1+\epsilon)d/\ln d$, then the model is non-reconstructible. \item If $k\leq (1-\epsilon)d/\ln d$, then the model is reconstructible. \end{itemize} \end{theorem}

-\begin{remark} \em We should remark that reconstruction bound is from \cite{InfFlowTrees,Semerjian} and is based on analysing a simple reconstruction algorithm.
-As a matter of fact the reconstruction condition there is more precise than thar in Theorem \ref{thrm:NonRecon}, i.e. it should hold $d>k[\ln k+\ln\ln k+1+o(1)]$. \end{remark}
+\begin{remark} \em The reconstruction bound is from \cite{InfFlowTrees,Semerjian} and is based on analyzing a simple reconstruction algorithm.
+As a matter of fact the reconstruction condition there is more precise than that in Theorem \ref{thrm:NonRecon}, i.e. it should hold $d>k[\ln k+\ln\ln k+1+o(1)]$. \end{remark}

 \begin{remark}\em The non-reconstruction bound is from \cite{SlyRecon, TreeNonNaya}.
 The result in \cite{SlyRecon} provides a very precise condition for non-reconstruction, i.e. $d\leq k[\ln k+\ln\ln k+1-\ln 2-o(1)]$.
 In \cite{TreeNonNaya} the reader can find further interesting results about the problem. \end{remark}